ccheung0926/v2.complete-intro-to-react/README.md

 - Thunk is basically just a function that allows you to do things later instead of now.

 Reason for universal rendering -- we want to send down the complete markup on the website, the markup is not interactive because react is not yet sent

+babelrc--
+add module to server-- to compile es6 -> es5 in node server.js file itself is not transpiled, so we have to write it in such a way that we don't require babel.
+Babel node is very slow in production.
+Don't use it!